MehrshadSD/Robustness-interpretability/README.md

 # Robustness-Interpretability
-Hello, In this repository we demonstrate how to build a robust and interpretable model using scRNA-seq data
+Hello, In this repository we demonstrate how to build a robust and interpretable models using scRNA-seq data